 Elk County Catholic High School, part of the Elk County Catholic School System, is located in rural northwestern Pennsylvania in the community of St. Marys.
-A parochial high school with a total enrollment of 218 in grades 9-12, there are 24 faculty members with an average class size of 16.
+A parochial high school with a total enrollment approximately 180 students in grades 9-12, there over 20 faculty members with an average class size of 16.
 Elk County Catholic is accredited by both the Middle States Association and the Pennsylvania Department of Education.
 The school year is divided by quarters consisting of nine weeks each.